FrediBach/Blowson/README.md

 }
 ```

-And finally, fields can be referenced from a relationship.
+What makes field variables really powerful is that fields can be referenced from a relationship.
 So for example if you have a type user and a type message (anonymous message to the user), than you can use a field from the user in the message to create messages that fit the context.
 Something like:

 ```
 {